kubernetes/kops/docs/instance_groups.md

     InstanceType t2.medium -> t2.large
 ```

-Presuming you're happy with the change, go ahead and apply it: `kops create cluster --name <clustername>`
+Presuming you're happy with the change, go ahead and apply it: `kops update cluster <clustername> --yes`

 This change will apply to new instances only; if you'd like to roll it out immediately to all the instances
 you have to perform a rolling update.